Bissau president and ex-premier freed by soldiers

 The regional force will have to end a decades-long history of meddling by the armed forces in politics that stretches back to the independence war but has intensified with the flow of cocaine through the region.

-But the junta there said on Friday it would resist any deployment of West African soldiers in the country and treat foreign forces sent there under a regional plan as "the enemy.
+However, the junta there said on Friday it would resist any deployment of West African soldiers in the country and treat foreign forces sent there under a regional plan as "the enemy".

-(Additional reporting by Joe Bavier in Abidjan; Writing by David Lewis; Editing by Alessandra Rizzo and Peter Cooney)
+(Additional reporting by Joe Bavier in Abidjan; Writing by David Lewis; Editing by Alessandra Rizzo)